1SeanYoung/1SeanYoung.github.io/index.md

 * Lab 6

     Lab 6, part 2 taught us how to code blackjack.
 We coded on another file and included it in the main, which was pretty cool.
+I learned ways to check different cards and add them together with functions.
 It was also satisfying because that was the first card game that I had coded, and it was fun to code based on the rules of the game.

 * Lab 7

     Lab 7, part 2 taught us to code parkings.
 We coded when a car would be allowed to park on a specific street.
+I learned ways to include certain hours while avoiding other hours at the same time.
 It was fun because I was able to code based on street signs, and that was interesting.